PaytmLabs/nerve/README.md

 ## Network Exploitation, Reconnaissance & Vulnerability Engine
 NERVE is a vulnerability scanner tailored to find low-hanging fruit level vulnerabilities, in specific application configurations, network services, and unpatched services.

+![Nerve](https://github.com/PaytmLabs/nerve/blob/master/static/screenshots/2.png?raw=true)

+## Deployment
 The best way to deploy it, is to run it against your infrastructure in multiple regions, and toggle continuous mode.

-![Nerve](https://github.com/PaytmLabs/nerve/blob/master/static/screenshots/2.png?raw=true)

 ![Nerve](https://github.com/PaytmLabs/nerve/blob/master/static/screenshots/arch.png?raw=true)

 # Prerequisites
 NERVE will install all prerequisites for you automatically. it comes with a Dockerfile, or, if you prefer, you could install it on a Server (CentOS 7.x and Ubuntu 18.x were tested) using the automated installation (Below)